 - Biomass for DHW and heating is one of the most attractive solutions to substantially improve the Energy Efficiency Rating, with shorter return periods than any of the passive measures in isolation, windows, etc.

 In residential construction, the thermal demand for DHW and heating is close to 66% of the total energy consumed under normal living and use conditions.
-The buildings that obtain the energy of fossil fuels, obtain a low qualification when penalizing the high CO2 emissions.
-Renewable energies, such as biomass, do not compute either CO2 emissions or non-renewable primary energy consumption, so buildings with a poor rating can see it greatly improved if they install a new biomass boiler.
+The buildings that obtain the energy of fossil fuels, obtain a low qualification when penalizing the high emissions of CO2.
+Renewable energies, such as biomass, do not compute or emit CO2 nor consumption of non-renewable primary energy, so buildings with a bad rating can see it greatly improved if they install a new biomass boiler.